aldenmchico/ExerciseMERNApp/README.md

 PORT=3000
 <br/>
 <br/>
 The MONGODB_CONNECT_STRING is personalized to an individual's account.
-I did not include my .env file in the repository because that would make access to my MongoDB account public.
-After creating the .env file, run <b>npm install</b> and <b>npm start</b> on separate terminals, open a web browser, and navigate to <b>http://localhost:3000</b>.
+I did not include my .env file in the repository because that would make access to my MongoDB account public, but you are free to use a MongoDB Connect String from your personal account.
+</br><br/>
+After creating the .env file and linking your MongoDB connect string, open a new terminal window, navigate to the chicoa-backend directory and run <b>npm init</b> and <b>npm start</b> to download all the dependencies for the backend code and start the server on <b>localhost:3000</b>.
+</br><br/>
+After starting the server, open another terminal window, navigate to the chicoa-frontend directory and run <b>npm init</b> and <b>npm start</b> to download all the dependencies for the frontend code and start the website on localhost:8000.
+Open a web browser and navigate to <b>http://localhost:8000</b> to start using the website.